veenayaksirohi/JavaScript_Learning/notes.md

 **Try it yourself:**
 - Write an IIFE that prints your name.
 - Create an IIFE that takes two numbers and prints their sum.
+- Use an IIFE to create a private counter variable and expose only an increment function.

 **Quiz:**
 ```js